bikeshaving/crank/website/guides/11-reference-for-react-developers.md

 ---
-title: Mapping React to Crank
+title: Reference for React Developers
 ---

 Though Crank is inspired by React, compatibility is a non-goal, and certain concepts may be implemented using different, non-compatible APIs.
 The following is a reference for React developers to help them map React concepts APIs to their equivalents in Crank.